 Jeremy Gunn - Men's Head Coach

-In five short years, Jeremy Gunn has engineered the rapid ascent of a Stanford men’s soccer program which now sits among the nation’s elite and has won the last two NCAA championships.
+In six short years, Jeremy Gunn has engineered the rapid ascent of a Stanford program which has climbed to the pinnacle of men’s college soccer and won the past three NCAA championships.

-On the heels of Stanford’s 2015 national championship, Jordan Morris became the first MAC Hermann Trophy winner in program history and signed the most anticipated Homegrown Player contract in MLS history when he inked a deal with the Seattle Sounders in late January.
-Five of Gunn’s players have also been selected in the MLS SuperDraft, including a trio of first-round picks.
+On the heels of Stanford’s 2015 national championship, Jordan Morris became the first MAC Hermann Trophy winner in program history and signed the most anticipated Homegrown Player contract in MLS history when he inked a deal with the Seattle Sounders.
+The Cardinal’s forward tandem of Corey Baird (Real Salt Lake) and Foster Langsdorf (Portland Timbers) followed suit and signed their homegrown deals in January 2018.

-Academically, two have been an NSCAA Scholar All-American (Ty Thompson – 2015; Andrew Epstein – 2016), eight have been named NSCAA Far West Region Scholars, 12 have claimed CoSIDA Academic All-District Accolades, three been voted CoSIDA Academic All-Americans and Stanford men’s soccer student-athletes have found themselves on various conference all-academic squads 60 times over the past four seasons.
+Academically, two have been United Soccer Coaches Scholar All-Americans (Ty Thompson – 2015; Andrew Epstein – 2016), 10 have been named United Soccer Coaches Far West Region Scholars, 12 have claimed CoSIDA Academic All-District Accolades, three been voted CoSIDA Academic All-Americans and Stanford men’s soccer student-athletes have found themselves on various conference all-academic squads 73 times over the past six seasons.

 Creating an environment keen on player development, Gunn’s work at Stanford has attracted the attention of professional franchises and national team programs alike.